 Shortbread Sugar Cookie Hybrid: a rollable dough with a sandy texture

+The flavor of this cookie is rich, buttery, and sweet, showcasing the quality of the butter.
+Since the butter ratio exceeds 30% (my threshold for splurging), you’ll taste it prominently.
 If you make this cookie, you must promise me one thing: try to use high-quality butter.
 Butter is the star of this cookie, and through my experiments, I’ve found shortbread to be one of the most worthwhile recipes for splurging.
 Look for butter labeled European-style or with 82% fat or higher.
 My top picks, in order, are Plugra Salted, Kerrygold Unsalted (cultured), Kirkland Signature Grass-Fed, and Strauss Creamery European-Style Butter.
 There are so many great options—feel free to use your favorite!

 Step by step: